John Terry: 1998–2000: First appearances

+2000–2002: First-team breakthrough

 In 2002, Terry was involved in an altercation with a bouncer at a West London nightclub with Chelsea teammate Jody Morris and Wimbledon's Des Byrne, which led to him being charged with assault and affray.
 In August 2002, Terry was acquitted of the charges in court.
 During the affair, he was given a temporary ban from the English national team by The Football Association.
 Previously, along with Chelsea teammates Frank Lampard, Jody Morris, Eiður Guðjohnsen and former teammate Frank Sinclair, in September 2001 Terry was fined two weeks wages by Chelsea after drunkenly harassing grieving American tourists in the immediate aftermath of the September 11 attacks.
 During his early days at Chelsea, Terry shared a flat with Andrew Crofts.

-First-team breakthrough

 Terry began to establish himself in the Chelsea first team from the 2000–01 season, making 23 starts and was voted the club's Player of the Year.
 He continued his progress during 2001–02, becoming a regular in the defence alongside club captain and France international Marcel Desailly.
 On 5 December 2001, he captained Chelsea for the first time, in a Premier League match against Charlton Athletic.
-Chelsea reached the FA Cup Final, following wins against London rivals West Ham United and Tottenham Hotspur in the fourth and six rounds respectively, and Fulham in the semi-final – where Terry scored the only goal in a 1–0 victory.
+Chelsea reached the FA Cup final, following wins against London rivals West Ham United and Tottenham Hotspur in the fourth and six rounds respectively, and Fulham in the semi-final – where Terry scored the only goal in a 1–0 victory.
 A virus denied Terry a place in the starting line-up for the final, although he came on as a second-half substitute while Chelsea lost 2–0 to Arsenal.
 In 2003–04 season, his performances led to him becoming vice-captain by manager Claudio Ranieri when Desailly was out of the team.
 He played well in the absence of the French international, forming a strong defensive partnership with William Gallas.